CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | exothermic_power_gen     | (_optional_) If true this bionic emits heat when producing power. (default: `false`)
 | power_gen_emission       | (_optional_) `emit_id` of the field emitted by this bionic when it produces energy.
 Emit_ids are defined in `emit.json`.
 | stat_bonus               | (_optional_) List of passive stat bonus.
 Stat are designated as follow: "DEX", "INT", "STR", "PER".
+| display_type             | (_optional_) Determines the tab in the Bionics menu.
+Must be equal to one of `"ident"` in bionicsDisplayType.json.
+If not set, the code will try to infer the tab from other parameters.

 ```C++
 {